 4Kids pays Network Providers for adoption placement services.
-The fees for these services are included in the Network Provider services agreement Exhibit C. All required documents for payments are submitted in the Texas Provider Gateway (TPG).
+The fees for these services are included in the Network Provider services agreement Exhibit C. All required documents for payments are submitted in the provider portal (CoBris).
 Required documents must be received by 4Kids within 30 days from the date of service.
 For adoption placement services, the date of service is the date of the adoptive placement as shown on the DFPS adoptive placement agreement.
-For adoption post-placement services, the date the adoption decree or final adoption order is signed by the judge.
+For adoption post-placement services, the date of service is the date the adoption decree or final adoption order is signed by the judge.

-For all adoption placement and post-placement services conducted within the 4Kids network, the DFPS caseworker will issue a Form 2054 directly to 4Kids via email at adoption@4kids4families.org.
+For all adoption placement and post-placement services conducted within the 4Kids network, the 4Kids Adoption specialist will issue a Form 2054 directly to 4Kids via email at adoption@4kids4families.org.
 Within 10 business days of receiving the DFPS Form 2054, 4Kids will issue a service authorization in the Network Provider portal (CoBRIS).

-Within 10 business days of the adoption placement or post-placement event, submit the following documents in the Texas Provider Gateway (TPG) for payment on the next regular payment cycle:
+Within 10 business days of the adoption placement or post-placement event, submit the following documents in the provider portal (CoBris) for payment on the next regular payment cycle: